Reconstructing Satellites in 3D from Amateur Telescope Images: Method

-\textbf{b) Geometric filtering of Gaussian point cloud } The reconstructed Gaussian point cloud may contain stray points due to background noise or artifacts.
-To achieve a cleaner model, we apply geometric filters to remove outliers, such as Gaussians far from the object centroid or with unusually large distances to their $k$ nearest neighbors, as shown in the bottom-right section of Fig.\ref{fig:pipeline}(d).
-After filtering, we resume Gaussian splatting training on the refined cloud for an additional 500 epochs to repair any discontinuities, further enhancing 3D reconstruction quality.
+Because the reconstructed 3D Gaussians may include stray points from background noise, we further apply a statistical filtering step to improve model accuracy.
+As illustrated in Fig.~\ref{fig:pipeline}(c), we examine each Gaussian’s spatial location (ignoring its appearance and shape attributes), compute the mean distance to its $k$ nearest neighbors, and remove any point whose mean distance exceeds the global mean plus one standard deviation ($\mu + \sigma$).
+After filtering, we resume Gaussian splatting training on the refined 3D Gaussians for an additional 500 epochs to repair discontinuities and further improve reconstruction quality.